 1. Development proposals will be supported where it can be demonstrated that the following criteria are satisfied:

 i.
-The village centre has been designed to provide a clear identity to the village and located along an active pedestrian friendly street or appropriate village green and well connected to housing areas through a network of walking and cycling routes.
+The village centre provides a clear identity to the village and is located along an active pedestrian friendly street or appropriate village green and well connected to housing areas through a network of walking and cycling routes.

 ii.
-The village centre provides a mix of uses to serve the new community with active frontages and ground floor uses comprising retail, workspaces, community and leisure uses in addition to residential to support the functions of the village centre and encourage sustainable transport modes.
+The village centre provides a mix of uses to serve the new community with active frontages and ground floor uses comprising retail, workspaces, community and leisure uses in addition to residential to support the functions of the village centre.

 iii.
 Consideration has been given to the location of nursery and primary schools in the village centre.

 iv.
-Measures have been incorporated to maximise energy and water efficiency.
-Non-residential buildings should seek to achieve the same standards of efficient use of water resources as residential buildings or a BREEAM ‘excellent’ rating for water efficiency.

-v.
-The village centre well connected by public transport services.
+The village centre is well connected by public transport services.

-vi.
-Village Masterplans will identify the location of ‘micro-hubs’ at key points on the Sustainable Transport Corridors to provide interchange between bus services and cycle facilities.

-vii.
-The Masterplan for the village centre should demonstrate flexibility in anticipation of future mobility scenarios, including adaptable parking, drop off and pick up arrangements and electric vehicle charging points.
+2. Village Masterplans will identify the location of public transport hubs at key points and demonstrate flexibility in anticipation of future mobility scenarios, including adaptable parking, drop off and pick-up arrangements and electric vehicle charging points.

 POLICY BU3 – Employment Areas